 - Encourage dialogue with other local institutes and the CII (e.g. by opening a dialogue with other deputy presidents in the immediate region, and meeting the Regional Membership Manager for the local institute’s region).

-- To attend the CII Network Conference.
+- To attend the CIIs annual volunteer conference.